-Gas and electric is billed on usage, it is calculated by your supplier once you’ve provided meter readings.
+Gas and electric are billed on usage, it is calculated by your supplier once you’ve provided meter readings.
 Suppliers are competitive, you can find the best deal by searching the market.
 Comparison websites can help, for example:

-Water can be charged either by a standard annual charge, or by exact usage if you have a water meter installed.
+Water can be charged either by a standard annual charge or by exact usage if you have a water meter installed.
 Further information can be found on the Yorkshire Water’s website.

 Line rental is the charge you pay for an active phone landline into your home.

 When finding a landline deal consider the following: